nephics/euvat-direct/README.md

 The VIES SOAP endpoint is [https://ec.europa.eu/taxation_customs/vies/services/checkVatService]().

-The CoffeeScript and JavaScript code in this repository provides a simple function that you can use to validate EU VAT numbers with VIES using SOAP, directly from your browser.
+The JavaScript code in this repository provides a simple function that you can use to validate EU VAT numbers with VIES using SOAP, directly from your browser.
 [Try it out here](https://nephics.github.io/euvat-direct).
 You can also [check a list of EU VAT numbers](https://nephics.github.io/euvat-direct/batch.html).

 Note this caveat: Since VIES doesn't support [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) or [JSONP](https://en.wikipedia.org/wiki/JSONP), to use the code in this repository **you need a proxy server that is CORS compliant to reach VIES from the browser**.
 See proxy configuration example below.

-You can grab the [CoffeeScript](https://github.com/nephics/euvat-direct/blob/master/euvat-direct.coffee) or [JavaScript](https://github.com/nephics/euvat-direct/blob/master/euvat-direct.js) code for use in your own projects.
+You can grab the [JavaScript](https://github.com/nephics/euvat-direct/blob/master/euvat-direct.js) code for use in your own projects.
 The function `viesRequest` is the important one, it sends the request and parses the response from VIES.
 The other code is an example implementation, used in the [demo](https://nephics.github.io/euvat-direct) [pages](https://nephics.github.io/euvat-direct/batch.html).

 ## Requirements